chunqi/packer-plugin-keepass/docs/README.md

 The plugin implements a custom data source:

-### Data Sources
+### Datasources

-- [data source](/docs/datasources/credentials.mdx) - Use a password protected Keepass 2 file as a data source.
+- [credentials](/docs/datasources/credentials.mdx) - Use the values of credential entries from a KeePass 2 database.

+### Provioners

+- [attachment](/docs/provisioners/attachment.mdx) - Upload file attachments contained within entries of a KeePass 2 database.
+- [listing](/docs/provisioners/listing.mdx) - Generate a listing of all values and attachments of entries within a KeePass 2 database and the map keys by which to access them.